Blondell Guinyard -- St. Matthews

-ST. MATTHEWS -- We are saddened by the passing of Mother Blondell Guinyard.
+ST. MATTHEWS -- We are saddened by the passing of Mother Blondell Guinyard of St. Matthews.

 Funeral plans are incomplete and will be announced by Jenkins Funeral Home of St Matthews.

-Friends may call at the home of her granddaughter, Yolanda Evans Guinyard-Johnson (Kendell) 73 Deer Meadow, St. Matthews.
+Friends may call at the home of her granddaughter, Yoland Evonne (Kendell) Guinyard-Johnson, 73 Deer Meadow, St. Matthews.
 Visitors are asked to wear masks when visiting the residence.

 Post a comment as